venam/adsuck-hosts-experimentation/README.md

 ##adsuck experiment

-This is a repository where I keep my host file and filter file for adsuck.
+This is a repository where I keep my hosts file and filter file for adsuck.
-I intend to block ton of host and unblock only if I see the necessity.
+I intend to block ton of hosts and unblock only if I see the necessity.

 ####Adsuck